Olivier-Kango/notion_like_project/README.md

 I would like to thank:

-- Emil Hajric | CEO, [Helpjuice.com](https://helpjuice.com/) for the great opportunity he gave me to apply and complete this test project.
-- Kareem Wilson, my coding partner at Microverse for connecting me with Emil.
 - Theophile Kango my young brother for his financial support to execute this project.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>